Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 ### Future Directions

 - Improved Lexis-Nexis access to increase scope of gold training data
-- Calibration analysis of predicted probabilities, using classification layer to generate continuous measure of frames (e.g. 60% economic vs. 20% policy prescription)
+- Calibration analysis of predicted probabilities, using classification layer to generate continuous measure of frames (e.g. 60% economic vs. 20% policy prescription) - COMING SOON
 - Semi-supervised refinement using gold model to clean silver data
-- Ensemble of Longformer with domain experts to eke out greater domain performance
+- Ensemble of Longformer with domain experts to eke out greater domain performance but at higher computation cost
-- Temporal analysis of how frames shift on same topics over time
+- Empirical case study deploying the model at scale
-- Implement knowledge distillation from longformer into lighter weight models, measuring performance trade-off
+- Knowledge distillation from longformer into lighter weight models for even faster performance but with input size/accuracy trade-offs
+- Masked language modelling training on silver data, possibly improving performance by 3-4% based on past papers

 ### Tips and Tricks